jalvaradoo/webpage-jalvarado/content/authors/admin/_index.md

     url: https://economics.northwestern.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include industrial organization and environmental economics.
+bio: My research interests include environmental economics, energy economics, and industrial organization.

 # Interests to show in About widget
 interests:
-- Industrial Organization
 - Environmental Economics
 - Energy Economics
+- Industrial Organization

 # Education to show in About widget
 education: